 There seem to be three styles of IO Virtualization (IOV) taking place within the virtual environment.
 At VMworld, the IO Virtualization companies were out and talking to people about their wares, products, and approaches to IO Virtualization.
 These three methods are:

 - Converged Network Adapters used within Cisco UCS, HP Matrix, etc.

 - Attached IOV top of rack devices such as the Xsigo Device

 Each of these provide unique benefits to your virtual environment but which to use?
 First, we need to know what each of these approaches brings to the table.
 Continue reading IO Virtualization Approaches: VMworld 2010 Review

 Just like a Telco, the ‘last mile’ of Virtualization is often the most difficult, I would say even more difficult than the initial phase of virtualization.
 What do I mean by the ‘last mile’?

 The 5-10% of systems that you have LEFT to virtualize.

 These systems are your most highly used, too X to virtualize, the most complex to migrate, dependent upon specific hardware, or travel around the world (such as laptops and other hand held devices).
 These issues are also highly political as well.
 Continue reading Data Center Virtualization – Virtualizing the Last Mile

 Those of you who attended VMworld this year will remember the stack of servers and storage on display happily serving VM’s to the vistors, exhibitors and Staff at the conference, well one of the key components of that stack was provided by Xsigo.
-Their product the I/O Director offers signficant savings in large environments by effectively virtualising the I/O stack.
+Their product the I/O Director offers significant savings in large environments by effectively virtualizing the I/O stack.
 I am not going to go into the ins and outs of I/O virtualization in this article.
 Well it now appears that they are expanding their partnerships.